Europe in the Air: History

 In 2009, it was announced that the Corkscrew Hill ride would retire to make way for Europe in the Air.
 The ride was originally manufactured by the now-defunct Reflectone company.

 Europe in the Air closed on June 30, 2013, for the rest of the 2013 season.
 It was later reopened for the 2014 season.

 On March 18, 2017, Busch Gardens announced that Europe in the Air would be replaced by a VR attraction, and the ride did not reopen for the season- making 2016 Europe in the Air's final season.
 All Europe in the Air signage was removed from the ride building, and all references to it were removed from the park's website.

 Experience

 Queue

-The queue line begins in a castle-like structure (in which a "hand" used to hold Corkscrew Hill's logo) with the ride's name on a bill board, saying "Europe in the Air: A High-Flying Adventure."
+The queue line begins in a castle-like structure (in which a "hand" used to hold Corkscrew Hill's logo) with the ride's name on a billboard, saying "Europe in the Air: A High-Flying Adventure."
 The line wraps around ponds, through dark primitive tunnels and (oddly) enter a high-tech room showing maps of the countries and landmarks you are about to "fly" over.
 Next, guests enter a room with a pre-show, showing an "advertisement" and summary of Europe in the Air, a fictional airline.
 After that, another preshow in the next room requires riders to stand in front of the row of your choice.
-This time the pre-show is more about safety than humor.
 After this, guests enter the ride.